dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/discovery-querying.md

 - Environment-level endpoints will be subject to response size limits in the future.
 The depth of the graph should not exceed three levels.
 A user can paginate up to 500 items per query.

 ## Retention limits
-You can use the metadata API to query data from the previous three months.
+You can use the Discovery API to query data from the previous three months.
 For example, if today was April 1st, you could query data back to January 1st.

 ## Run queries with the GraphQL explorer